 She adds that blood pressure can also be affected by chronic stress, which can also influence blood sugar control and risks of complications associated with diabetes, including heart disease.

-Coping strategies is one of the aspects of care that we focus on at the Florida Hospital Diabetes Institute; we help our patients learn how to identify their stressors and build their own skills and confidence to overcome them, Hein advises.
+Coping strategies is one of the aspects of care that we focus on at the AdventHealth Diabetes Institute; we help our patients learn how to identify their stressors and build their own skills and confidence to overcome them, Hein advises.

 It could be identifying a support person to come with you to doctor appointments, engaging family members in your meal planning and prep or doing some mindfulness training.